 - Set the right expectations and arrange realistic deadlines to manage them appropriately

 - Check and recheck all the little details to ensure the office space lives up to code.

 Interior designers’ roles in any commercial construction project can vary depending on the scope of the project and the expectations from the client.
 However, it’s not uncommon for an interior designer to oversee both the architectural design and the construction work implemented by the crews hired for the job.

 Those requirements are most common for interior designers who are also project managers.
-As project managers, it’s on their shoulders to ensure that the project runs smoothly, remains on budget, and meets or beats all of the anticipated deadlines.
+As project managers, it’s on their shoulders to ensure that the project runs smoothly.
+Moreover, that it remains on budget and meets – or beats – all of the anticipated deadlines.
 This person may have a commercial construction checklist to ensure all of the requirements for the project are laid out and followed.